 Need to create a while loop in Python?

 If so, I’ll show how to create this type of loop using 4 simple examples.

-To start, here is the structure of the while loop in Python:
+To start, here is the structure of a while loop in Python:

 while condition is true: perform an action

 In the next section, you’ll see how to apply this structure in practice.

 Create While Loop in Python – 4 Examples

 Example-1: Create a Countdown

 In the first example, you’ll see how to create a countdown, where:

 - The countdown will start at 10